The Hanging Stranger

-"The Hanging Stranger" is a science fiction short story by American writer Philip K. Dick, originally published in December 1953 in the magazine Science Fiction Adventures.
+"The Hanging Stranger" is a science fiction-horror short story by American writer Philip K. Dick, originally published in December 1953 in the magazine Science Fiction Adventures.
 It has been reprinted in several anthologies, and published in French, Italian and German.
 It was adapted by Dee Rees into the episode "Kill All Others" or "K.A.O." for the 2017 television series Philip K. Dick's Electric Dreams.
 A book was also released to republish "The Hanging Stranger" along with the nine other stories on which the Electric Dreams episodes were based.

 Plot

 The protagonist, a store owner Ed Loyce, is disturbed when he sees a stranger hanging from a lamppost, but finds that other people consider the apparent lynching unremarkable.

 He finds evidence that alien insects have taken over, manages to get out of town, talks to the police commissioner, who believes him, and after getting all the information about what Ed knows, explains that the body was hung to see whether anyone reacted to it, anyone they didn't have control over.
-He then takes Ed outside and hangs him from a lamppost.
+He then takes Ed outside and hangs him from a telephone pole.